playframework/playframework/documentation/manual/gettingStarted/Tutorials.md

 Additionally, templates are also published on the Lightbend website, a full list of both official and community contributed templates for Play can be found [here](https://www.lightbend.com/activator/templates#filter:play).

-Typesafe maintains a number of Activator templates.
+Lightbend maintains a number of Activator templates.
 These have built-in tutorials that you can see by running the application with `activator ui` and then opening the web interface at [http://127.0.0.1:8888/](http://127.0.0.1:8888/) and clicking on the Tutorial tab.

 ### Introduction